hotta/ansible-centos7/README.md

 ## Prerequisite(Test Environment)

-- Vagrant + VirtualBox VM running CentOS 7.6 with git and ansible 2.8.x.
+- Vagrant + VirtualBox VM running CentOS 7.8 with git and ansible 2.9.x.
-- typical installation process could be as follows:
+- typical installation process could be like this:

 ```bash
 mkdir XXXX